Lands of Lore III: Gameplay

-Set in a first person perspective, the game mechanics work as hack and slash when utilizing melee weapons.
+Set in a first person perspective, the game mechanics work as hack and slash when utilizing melee weapons and as first-person shooter when using spells and ranged weapons.
 It uses many common elements of RPGs such as the guilds the player can join, having both weapons and magic attacks, and several portal worlds.
+Casting spells consumes magic points from the player character's limited store, but both magic points and hit points are gradually recovered over time, as in the previous games of the series.

-There is an inventory screen, where the player can collect many weapons, armour and other items such as food.
-The leveling system works whereby using abilities enough will lead to levelling up in the guild that specialises in that particular ability, and higher levels unlock more skills.
+The player can collect weapons, armour and other items such as food.
+There is an inventory screen, but the player can also open up the inventory bag without leaving the adventuring screen.
+As time passes, the player character's hunger level decreases, and it can only be refilled by consuming food.
+If the hunger level is low, the player character no longer recovers magic points and hit points over time, and his combat abilities are impaired.
+Using abilities leads to levelling up in the guild that specialises in that particular ability, and higher levels unlock more skills.

 Guilds

 There are four guilds: a warriors' guild, a magicians' guild, a clerics' guild, and the illegal thieves' guild.
-Each one has its own set of quests to accomplish throughout the game, a familiar (a creature who accompanies and assists the player throughout the game), and a guild building containing shops, guild masters and sometimes training areas.
+Each one has its own set of quests to accomplish, a familiar (a creature who accompanies and assists the player throughout the game), and a guild building containing shops, guild masters and sometimes training areas.
 The avatar, Copper, must join at least one, but has the option to join the others also.